WowWeeLabs/MiPosaur-Android-SDK/README.md

 7. Check that the project compiles successfully after completing the above steps by pressing ⌘+B in Eclipse to build the project.
 The project should build successfully.

-8. In your MainActivity onCreate method you must add in some handling code to setup the Bluetooth manager and connect to the first available MiP.
+8. In your MainActivity onCreate method you must add in some handling code to setup the Bluetooth manager and connect to the first available MiPosaur.

 	private BluetoothAdapter mBluetoothAdapter;